 To help limit your intake of added sugar, read the labels of your favorite foods next time you go to the supermarket.
 Choose foods that limit any kind of added sugar in the ingredients list.
 If you’re not happy with the alternatives, consider making your own pasta sauce or fruity yogurt.
 You can even make your own baked goods and use fruit purees (think applesauce or mashed banana) in place of sugar.

 If all of this sounds a little overwhelming, don’t worry!
-The South Beach Diet takes all the work out of weight loss by delivering to your door fully prepared, delicious meals that incorporate nutrient-dense foods designed to turn off the switch for sugar and refined carb cravings.
-Finally, a weight loss plan that will break the sugar cycle!
+The South Beach Diet takes all the work out of low carb diet weight loss by delivering to your door fully prepared, delicious South Beach meals that incorporate nutrient-dense foods designed to turn off the switch for sugar and refined carb cravings.
+Finally, a weight loss food plan that will break the sugar cycle!
 Click here to learn more >